 - They admitted their business processes were not up-to-date and this could stall development

 The sad reality is that $11billion of turnover is lost or wasted due to employee disengagement.
-According to research organisation Gallup, in their Global Workforce Report, in 2013 only 13% of employees were fully engaged, 64% were not engaged and 23% were actively disengaged.
-The reasons they quoted for this were bad hiring practices, poor management practices and low engagement amongst middle and senior managers.
+According to research organisation Gallup, in their Global Workforce Report, in 2017 only 15% of employees were fully engaged, 60% were not engaged and 25% were actively disengaged.
+There are some regional differences.
+In the U.S. 33% of employees are actively engaged (double the world statistics) but in Western Europe numbers are closer to 10% engagement and in the UK as little 8% of employees say they love their job and the company they work for.
+These numbers have been on a steady decline in recent years.
+The reasons Gallup quoted for this were bad hiring practices, poor management practices and low engagement amongst middle and senior managers.

 The same organisation also knows that companies with an engaged workforce outperform their peers by 147%.